Smyth station

-Smyth station is a bus stop on Ottawa's Transitway served by OC Transpo buses.
+Smyth station (/smaɪθ/) is a bus stop on Ottawa's Transitway served by OC Transpo buses.
 It is located in the south-eastern transitway section on Frobisher Lane near Smyth Road.

 Most of its users come from the six apartment highrises in face of it and the business area on nearby Alta Vista Drive, because of the Rideau River behind the station and a train line on the other side of the apartments.